Need help with depression? Then you're in the right place . . . for help!

 Therefore, one of the most important steps in treating depression is to first get to know the client by doing a thorough and detailed case history.
-You simply cannot second guess the nature of such a serious medical condition as a major depressive disorder.
+You simply cannot second guess the nature of such a serious medical condition as a major depressive disorder or any of its variants.
 Nor can you assume, that what worked for one client, will work for every client.
 Equally, you cannot concur with many of the assumptions that abound.
 Some of these assumptions I cover below.
-Each treatment is as unique as each client and discovering all that takes a little while, essentially it evolves over a few sessions but some therapeutic interventions are added along the way; so, a kind of progressive and incremental healing slowly unfolds.
+Each treatment is as unique as each client and discovering all that takes a little while, essentially it evolves over a few sessions but some therapeutic interventions are added along the way; so, a kind of progressive and incremental healing often begins to slowly unfold.

 Understanding the problem!

 In order to treat Depression successfully, one needs to have a good understanding of depression, in general, as well as to understand the client in front of you.
 That is simply because there is no standard model of depression and the nature of the illness is intrinsically entwined into the nature and life of each client!